 To tell if a dog is really happy, we need to first understand that they can’t show as many facial expressions as humans can, so it is important to look at their whole body.
 Body language is a big factor in determining your dog’s emotions and can be the difference between a friendly relaxed smile and an aggressive one.

-If you identify tense muscles, ears pulled back, wide eyes, or a stiff pose on your dog, beware that they may be a little bit anxious or stressed.
+If you identify tense muscles, ears pulled back, wide eyes, or a stiff pose on your dog’s smile meaning, beware that they may be a little bit anxious or stressed.
 If your dog is happy, then it will be much easier to notice it wagging its tail, a relaxed pose, and relaxed eye focus; these are all indicators that your dog is happy.
 Whenever this is the case, they will most likely make movements to invite you to play with them.

 A common question regarding dogs’ expressions is if dogs smile when they are guilty.
 The short answer is no, they don’t grin happily or sarcastically.
 It is most likely the submissive grin we mentioned earlier.
-Given that dogs can read your emotions very well, whenever they notice you mad, they try to show you that they are not a threat in any way so that you won’t act against them.
+Given that dogs can read your emotions very well, whenever they notice you are mad, they try to show you that they are not a threat in any way so that you won’t act against them.

 Yes, dogs do recognize facial expressions; in fact, dogs are very good at it.
 According to PETMD, dogs can even understand human body language that accompanies different facial expressions such as smiling, frowning, etc.